ReshailAlvi/springboot/README.md

 * A practice project made with springboot.
 * I have a single customer api with all CRUD operations.
 * I have used mysql as my database.
-* I have used junit 5 with mockito for testing.
+* I have used junit 5 with mockito,mockmvc and rest template for testing.

 How to run the project: